SonarSource/sonar-scanning-examples/doc/jacoco.md

 </properties>
 ```

-We can factor out the path to the report in the property of parent `pom.xml` to avoid repetition.
+We can factor out the path to the report in the property of the parent `pom.xml` to avoid repetition.

 ### Troubleshooting

-To investigate issues with import of coverage information you can start Maven with debug flag `-X`
+To investigate issues with import of coverage information you can start Maven with the debug flag `-X`

 ```
 mvn -X clean verify sonar:sonar